Fanny Howe: Reception

 Poet Michael Palmer finds that "Howe employs a sometimes fierce, always passionate, spareness in her lifelong parsing of the exchange between matter and spirit."

 In 2004, Joshua Glenn of The Boston Globe wrote that Fanny Howe "isn't part of the local literary canon," but that her novels offer a rich social history of Boston in the 1960s and '70s.
 Howe's prose poems, "Everything's a Fake" and "Doubt", were selected by David Lehman for the anthology Great American Prose Poems: from Poe to the Present (2003).
 Her poem "Catholic" was selected by Lyn Hejinian for the 2004 volume of The Best American Poetry.
 Howe's Selected Poems won the 2001 Lenore Marshall Poetry Prize.
 On the Ground was on the international shortlist for the 2005 Griffin Poetry Prize.

 Howe received the 2009 Ruth Lilly Poetry Prize.
+Poetry editor Christian Wiman, announcing the award, stated,"Live in [Howe's] world for a while, and it can change the way you think of yours.
+[Her] work makes you more alert and alive to the earth."

 Death

-Howe died at a hospice in Lincoln, Massachusetts, on July 8, 2025, at the age of 84.
+Howe died at a hospice in Lincoln, Massachusetts, after a brief illness, on July 8, 2025, at the age of 84.
+Poet Christian Wiman wrote, "I can't overstate how important a presence [Fanny Howe] has been in my life, though we've probably spent a total of fifty hours together."